-The Startup Screen option cannot be turned off if the User's Logo Protect feature has been turned on.
+A user's logo cannot be created and the Startup Screen option cannot be turned off if the User's Logo Protect feature has been turned on.
 See page 65.

 Projection

 Front: Projector is in front of the screen.

 Front/Ceiling: Projector is in front of the screen, mounted upside-down from the ceiling.